smiclea/airports-random-router/server/api/db/README.md

-# Update the airports DB from Navigraph
+# Manually update the airports DB from Little Navmap

+Read [this](../../buildDatabase/README.md) for automatic update.

 ## Prepare SQL Lite DB